-Working for free will also let you decide if you actually enjoy the work enough to consider it as a career option.
+Working for free will also let you decide if you enjoy the work enough to consider it as a career option.
 Chances are, if you won’t do the work for free, you won’t do it for money either.

 Maybe you’re thinking about a career in graphic design because you love playing around with visuals.
 Is there any specific skill that could amplify the scope for success?

 Maybe you also have great photography skills.
 You can use that skill to capture and create stunning visuals and promote it on social media to garner the attention of the audience.

 Every successful individual has a success mantra that they swear by.
 So, you should figure out your secret recipe of success that’s made up of all the different skills and experiences that’s unique to you.
 This is what will help you stand out in your career and add to your credibility.

-Consider how you can reach out to the people who are in need of the services you’re willing to offer.
+Consider how you can reach out to the people who need the services you’re willing to offer.
 Are you familiar with someone that could connect you with your target clients?
 There are myriad ways to expand your network and attract the attention of like-minded people.